 Wake Tech Chapter History

-In 2018 several Wake Tech women independently contacted the American Association for Women in Community Colleges (AAWCC) to explore the possibility of joining or forming a chapter in central North Carolina.
+In 2018 several Wake Tech women independently contacted the AAWCC to explore the possibility of joining or forming a chapter in central North Carolina.
 Once connected, those women invited others to help plan and organize a Triangle Regional Chapter.
-Executive Vice President Dr. Gayle Greene arranged for an institutional membership for Wake Tech, and with guidance from the national organization, the group drafted bylaws, elected officers and work group chairs, and submitted a request for recognition by the national board of AAWCC.
+Executive Vice President Dr. Gayle Greene arranged for an institutional membership for Wake Tech, and with guidance from the national organization, the group drafted bylaws, elected officers, chapter committee chairs, and submitted a request for recognition by the national board of AAWCC.
 The national board voted to accept the bylaws on October 29, 2018, but asked that the group change the name to the Wake Technical Community College Chapter and operate exclusively under the college's institutional membership.
-Those outside Wake Tech are invited and encouraged to participate in all Wake Tech Chapter events as national at large members.
+Those outside Wake Tech are invited and encouraged to participate in all Wake Tech Chapter events as national at-large members.

 Enhance visibility of Chapter within Wake Tech.
 This work group creates and executes a marketing plan to attract and engage members in the local chapter.
 Updating communications through the website and MS Teams is the primary focus.

 Develop and review organizational documents including bylaws, mission, vision, values, and/or policies to ensure they are appropriate and meeting the needs of the organization.
 This work group monitors how the Executive Committee manages itself and that the organization is operating in compliance with stated documents.
 Meetings will occur as needed to make reports and recommendations to the Executive Committee on new and evolving compliance matters.

 Create recruitment and membership strategies for Faculty, Staff, Students, and Administrators.
 This work group keeps up-to-date information concerning membership fees, benefits, and relevant information about membership.